Manifest and latent functions and dysfunctions: Functions

 Latent functions are those that are neither recognized nor intended.
 A latent function of a behavior is not explicitly stated, recognized, or intended by the people involved.
 Thus, they are identified by observers.
 In the example of rain ceremony, the latent function reinforces the group identity by providing a regular opportunity for the members of a group to meet and engage in a common activity.

 Peter L. Berger describes a series of examples illustrating the differences between manifest functions and latent dysfunctions:

 While Talcott Parsons tends to emphasize the manifest functions of social behavior, Merton sees attention to latent functions as increasing the understanding of society: the distinction between manifest and latent forces the sociologist to go beyond the reasons individuals give for their actions or for the existence of customs and institutions; it makes them look for other social consequences that allow these practices’ survival and illuminate the way society works.

 Dysfunctions

 Dysfunctions can also be manifest or latent.
 While functions are intended or recognized (manifest), and may have a positive effect on society, dysfunctions are unintended or unrecognized, and have a negative effect on society.

 Manifest dysfunctions are anticipated disruptions of social life.
 For example, a manifest dysfunction of a festival might include disruptions of transportation and excessive production of garbage.
 Latent dysfunctions are unintended and unanticipated disruptions of order and stability.
 In the festival example, they would be represented by people missing work due to the traffic jam.

-Medical science model

-Broadly stated and here relying on the systems model first developed in medical science, an interrelated bundle of social structures (e.g., Zulu culture), treated as a social system, involves the parts (structural elements) acting in such a fashion so as to help maintain the homeodynamic equilibrium of the system of which they are an element.
-Manifest functions are the obvious and intended consequences a structural feature displays in the maintenance of the steady state of the system of which it is a part.
-Latent functions are less obvious or unintended consequences.
-Both manifest and latent functions contribute to the social system’s unchanging ongoingness or stasis.
-In this very specific sense both may be interpreted as useful and positive.

-In conducting a functional analysis, dysfunctions are consequences of structural elements that produce changes in their environing social system.
-The flame of the candle system flickers.
-The structural cause would be labeled dysfunctional.
-The candle’s steady state has been disturbed or changed.
-The concept affords the only relief to structural-functionalism’s inherent conservative bias.
-Dysfunction signifies the mechanism by which social change is evidenced within a social system.
-Whether that change is manifest or latent is a relatively simple empirical question.
-Whether that change is good or bad would seem to require interpretative criteria not afforded by a social scientific paradigm for functional analysis.